hoangsvit/eplus.dev/clzb3ptnl000808la32nh2qr0.md

 3. **Google's data centers were the first to achieve ISO 14001 certification.
 What is this standard’s purpose?**

-    * It’s a framework for an organization to enhance its environmental performance through improving resource efficiency and reducing waste.
+    * <mark>It’s a framework for an organization to enhance its environmental performance through improving resource efficiency and reducing waste.</mark>

     * It’s a framework for identifying, predicting, and evaluating the environmental impacts of a proposed project.